Civilian life under the German occupation of the Channel Islands: Joining the German Army

-British Freikorps
+British Free Corps

 Eric Pleasants, a British seaman, met up with Dennis Leister, an Englishman of German extraction who had gone to Jersey as part of the Peace Pledge Union party.
 They took to burglary of houses left unoccupied by families that had evacuated.
 In 1942, they were sentenced by the German military court for a number of offences and sent to Dijon to serve their sentences.
 They returned to Jersey on their release in February 1943, but were deported as undesirables to Kreuzberg in Germany.
 They both joined the British Free Corps (Britisches Freikorps) a unit of the Waffen SS, which comprised at its peak just 27 men.
 Pleasants ended up at large in Soviet-occupied Berlin until he was caught in 1946 and sent to a prison in Siberia.
-He was repatriated in 1952.
+He was repatriated in 1954.
 Leister was jailed by British courts for three years.

 Working for the Nazi regime

 Eddie Chapman, an Englishman, was in prison for burglary in Jersey when the invasion occurred.
-Chapman and fellow prisoner Anthony Faramus a Jerseyman, offered to work for the Germans as spies.
+Chapman and fellow prisoner Anthony Faramus, a Jerseyman, offered to work for the Germans as spies.
 They were arrested by the Germans and sent to Fort de Romainville France.
 Faramus was rejected and sent to Buchenwald concentration camp; he would survive the war.
 Chapman was accepted by the Abwehr and, under the code name Fritz, trained as a spy.
 On landing in Britain, he turned himself in to the authorities and became a British double agent under the code name ZigZag, ending the war with an Iron Cross from Hitler, a British pardon and £6,000 from MI5.

 Pearl Vardon, a Jersey-born teacher, spoke German and worked for an Organisation Todt company as an interpreter.
 After entering into a relationship with a Wehrmacht officer, Oberleutnant Siegfried Schwatlo, when he was posted to Germany in 1944, she decided to go with him.
 Vardon began working as an announcer at Radio Luxembourg for the Deutsche Europa Sender (DES).
 She read out letters written by British prisoners-of-war to their families back home.
 A German colleague later said of Vardon's attitude that she "simply hated all things English and loved all things German".
 Vardon was tried at the Old Bailey in February 1946.
 There she pleaded guilty to the offence of "doing an act likely to assist the enemy" and was given a nine-month prison sentence.

 John Lingshaw from Jersey was deported to Oflag VII-C in Laufen in 1942.
 In August 1943 he volunteered and was employed to teach English to a group of 15 women working in the German propaganda service.
 After the war he was prosecuted in the Old Bailey and sentenced to five years’ penal servitude.